- 11.5 - Released in 2012

 A library is a collection of subprograms including user named procedures, functions and packages.

-What is an anchoring object & what is its use?
-What are the various sub events a mouse double click event involves?
+& what is its use?
+What are the various sub events a mouse double click

 An anchoring object is a print condition object which used to explicitly or implicitly anchor other objects to itself.

-Use the add_group_column function to add a column to record group that was created at a design time?
+Use the add_group_column function to add a column to record group

 False

-What are the various sub events a mouse double click event involves?
+involves?
 What are the various sub events a mouse double click event involves?

 Double clicking the mouse consists of the mouse down, mouse up, mouse click, mouse down & mouse up events.

-What is the use of break group?
 What are the various sub events a mouse double click event involves?

 A break group is used to display one record for one group ones.
 While multiple related records in other group can be displayed.